One to Buy: ex-Grifone 1984 Italian Rally Championship-winning Lancia 037 Rally Evoluzione 2

 / Ben Tyer

-Most notably, the 037 Rally Evoluzione 2 came with a bigger, more powerful engine with greatly enhanced breathing and much-reduced overall weight.
-Like its predecessor, the Evo 2 proved the car to beat in European and Italian Rally Championship events although by this time Peugeot’s monstrous four-wheel drive T16 had taken over as the dominant car in the WRC.
+Like its predecessor, the Evo 2 proved the car to beat in the European and Italian Rally Championships, but by this time Peugeot’s monstrous four-wheel drive 205 T16 had taken over as the dominant WRC car.

 Campaigned by the factory-backed Grifone outfit, chassis 412 was driven by Fabrizio Tabaton to five wins during the 1984 Italian Rally Championship, enough for Tabaton to claim that year’s domestic Group B crown.